 All I could see was the light at the end of the tunnel, tantalizingly close yet so far away at the same time.
 I couldn’t see my hand in front of my face, let alone the worn wooden tracks I was traipsing along.
 It’s hard to believe that all of this was happening in the centre of a capital city.
 Well, underneath it, to be precise…

 What is the Petite Ceinture?
-And a history of Paris’ Abandoned Railway

 The Petite Ceinture (literally translated into English as ‘the little belt’) is a 19th Century abandoned double track railway that loops over 30km around the city.
-It trails both above and below ground, some of the longer tunnels stretching for kilometers at a time.
+It trails both above and below ground, some of the longer tunnels stretching for kilometres at a time.
 So long, in fact, that I have been told on good authority that phosphorous mushrooms grow within the darkest recesses of some.

-Glowing mushrooms are not the only secret the walls the Petite Ceinture tunnels harbour: the algae lined walls contain doors, some lead to the outside world above, others down to the hidden world of the catacombs below.
+Glowing mushrooms are not the only secret the walls the Petite Ceinture tunnels harbour: the algae lined walls contain doors, some lead to the outside world above, others down to the hidden world of the Paris catacombs below.

-Commissioned by Napoleon iii in the 1850s, the petite Ceinture fell into disuse in the 1930s with the arrival of the metro.
-It was used until the mid 20th Century to transport goods before being abandoned completely, so no danger of being hit by oncoming trains… It follows roughly the same route as metro lines 2 and 6 today.
+The railway was used until the mid 20th Century to transport goods before being abandoned completely, so no danger of being hit by oncoming trains… It follows roughly the same route as metro lines 2 and 6 today.

 How to visit the Petite Ceinture